 Skip to main content

 Beta.
-Data Catalogs ship alongside Discovery and may evolve as we add features like sharing and access control.
+Data Catalogs may evolve as we add features like sharing and access control.

 A Data Catalog is a named bucket that groups related taps and pipelines.
 It’s pure metadata — assigning a tap to a catalog doesn’t change how the tap runs or where its data lands.
 Catalogs exist to make a busy platform browsable: instead of a flat list of 40 taps, you see “Stock Prices (12)”, “Weather (6)”, “Earnings (8)” and so on.